You need a reliable security system, right? Can Ring cameras, a popular choice for home security, also work effectively in a commercial environment?

 Repositioning the Router:

 The simplest solution is to relocate your Wi-Fi router to a more central location in your home.
 This will help ensure a stronger signal reaches all corners of your house, including the doorbell.
+Also, try moving the router away from walls, furniture, and other objects that can interfere with the Wi-Fi signal.

 Upgrade Your Router: